Statistical properties of zeta functions' zeros: Zeta functions of dynamical systems

-If $f$ is a diffeomorphism of a compact manifold $M,$ then the original dynamical zeta (counted without taking into account the degree of $f^{m}$) is often called the \emph{Artin-Mazur zeta function} (see Artin-Mazur \cite {artin_mazur65}).
-If the diffeomorphism satisfies some additional conditions (hyperbolicity or Axiom A), then it is known that this function is rational.
-(This was conjectured by Smale \cite{smale67}, and proved by Guckenheimer \cite{guckenheimer70} and Manning \cite{manning71}.)
+The original dynamical zeta of continuous maps (in which fixed points are counted without taking into account the degree of $f^{m}$) is often called the \emph{Artin-Mazur zeta function} (see Artin-Mazur \cite{artin_mazur65}).
+If this map is a diffeomorphism (a~bijection smooth in both directions) and if it satisfies some additional conditions (hyperbolicity or Axiom A), then it is known that this function is rational.
+(This~was conjectured by Smale \cite{smale67}, and proved by Guckenheimer \cite{guckenheimer70} and Manning~\cite{manning71}.)